Presidents A & B Neighborhood Roadway Reconstruction

 Has a contractor bid been accepted/finalized for the project?
 Is there a construction start date?
 Will a plan be published/updated documenting the dates of construction for each street?
 Thanks.

-mpb314 asked about 1 month agoThank you for your question.
+mpb314 asked 3 months agoThank you for your question.
 We're getting close to knowing this information.
 Status update for construction:

 - Award construction contract on April 1.